 Our program is designed for individuals.
 We therefore do not consider team proposals.
 You may, however, you may involve others in the course of your project.

 As of 2022 we will give preference to media project applications focusing on a medium-term perspective and that will result in a series of materials (articles, podcasts, multimedia, etc.)

 Information for Participants

-The School will take place from July 11th to July 29th, 2022 in Prague.
+The School-2023 will take place from July 16th to July 29th, 2023 in Germany.
 The School’s program will include seminars with editors in which students will present and discuss their projects.
-Depending on the theme and genre of the project, the School will select curators who will consult with the students.
+Depending on the theme and genre of the project, the School will select curators who will mentor students.
 The School can help facilitate the publication of the best materials on the platforms of its media partners.

 Lectures and seminars will take place on weekdays (however, possible exceptions may occur depending on the schedules of our lecturers).
 We expect that Summer School participants will attend all lectures and seminars.
 On weekends we offer students cultural and athletic events, or they may plan their own weekend activities.
 Our program is quite demanding, so participants will not be able to have a job during its duration.